 // [[9 m², 7.5 m²/s], [7.5 m²/s, 6.25 m²/s²]]

 And now the actual usage.
 The state column vector x0 is a heterogenously typed vector of position and velocity.
-The library's std::formatter specialization makes the vector printable.
+The library's std::formatter specialization makes the column vector printable.

 FRAGMENT